fgnass/npm-as-nom/README.md

 command not found: nom
 ```

 Say no more!
-Run `npm i -g npm-as-nom` and get the full [cookie monster experience](https://youtu.be/_OKGUAbpj5k) instead.
-OM NOM NOM!
+Run `npm i -g npm-as-nom` and get the full [cookie monster experience](https://youtu.be/_OKGUAbpj5k) instead. 🍪 COOKIE!!
+OM NOM NOM.

 # What users say